Edge-Center/terraform-provider-edgecenter/docs/resources/volume.md

 page_title: "edgecenter_volume Resource - edgecenter"
 subcategory: ""
 description: |-
-  Represent volume.
-A volume is a file storage which is similar to SSD and HDD hard disks but located in the cloud
+  A volume is a detachable block storage device akin to a USB hard drive or SSD, but located remotely in the cloud.
+  Volumes can be attached to a virtual machine and manipulated like a physical hard drive.
 ---

 # edgecenter_volume (Resource)

-Represent volume.
-A volume is a file storage which is similar to SSD and HDD hard disks but located in the cloud
+A volume is a detachable block storage device akin to a USB hard drive or SSD, but located remotely in the cloud.
+Volumes can be attached to a virtual machine and manipulated like a physical hard drive.

 ## Example Usage